kleineluka/backlace/README.md

 What you edit depends on what you want to do.
 A good place to start is with `Backlace_Fragment.cginc` and working backwards from there to see what you need to change.
 This modular practice also makes it easy to dynamically add different versions of the shader (ex. `Outline` or `Grabpass`) - we can just add a new define (ex. `BACKLACE_GRABPASS`) and use that to conditionally compile code.

 ## License ✨
-Anything in the `Editor` and `Processor` folders (which are for Dazzle and Premonitions) are under their respective licenses and not under the Backlace License.
+Anything in the `Editor` and `Processor` folders are under their respective licenses and not under the Backlace License.
+That is because these are separate projects of mine that aren't made to be built off of like Backlace, the shader, is - they are just there for the users.
 Backlace itself is licensed under the Backlace License (Version 1.3).
 Please see the `LICENSE.md` file for the full terms.

 **TL;DR** —
 - You’re free to use Backlace in any project (personal or commercial) at no cost.